uretral/bitrix-data/docs/advanced-usage/typescript.md

 php artisan vendor:publish --tag=typescript-transformer-config
 ```

-Finally, add the `Spatie\LaravelData\Support\TypeScriptTransformer\DataTypeScriptTransformer` transformer to the
+Finally, add the `Uretral\BitrixData\Support\TypeScriptTransformer\DataTypeScriptTransformer` transformer to the
 transformers in the `typescript-transformer.php` config file.

 If you're using the `DtoTransformer` provided by the package, then be sure to put the `DataTypeScriptTransformer` before the `DtoTransformer`.